Sokonos/BelleBeat-Case-Study/README.md

 ### <ins>Business Tasks</ins>

 * Find trends in how consumers use their smart fitness devices
-* Create recommendations based on the trends for a specific Bellebeat product
+* Create recommendations based on the trends for a specific Bellebeat product.
+I have chosen to apply the insights to their product Time (Time is a wellness watch).
 * Also, will create recommendations on how to improve Bellebeat's marketing strategy

 # Prepare
 ### <ins>Data Sources</ins>
 Datasets that I used: Fitbit Fitness Tracker Data by Möbius and Wearable Health Performance Data by Pratyush Puri.

+This is a link to the descriptions of each data field in the FitBit dataset -> [Descriptions PDF](https://storage.googleapis.com/kaggle-forum-message-attachments/2787666/20656/fitabasedatadictionary102320.pdf)

 ### <ins>Links to the Datasets</ins>
  Here are the links for both of the datasets used in this case study: [Fitbit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit/data/), [Wearable Health Device Performance Data](https://www.kaggle.com/datasets/pratyushpuri/wearable-health-devices-performance-analysis)